Inside this article

 Giftbit is a program designed to automatically send gift cards to the contacts on a database.
 Additionally, you can monitor the results of a campaign to draw conclusions and better segment future campaigns.

 FAQ about customer loyalty and retention

 What is the difference between customer satisfaction and customer loyalty?

 The most important difference between customer loyalty and customer satisfaction is that loyalty appears when the user has a feeling of preference towards that brand, while customer satisfaction means that the shopping experience met all the expectations.
 In other words, loyalty is the next step to satisfaction.

 People are loyal for various reasons, but it’s relatively easy to group them into five categories: price-loyal, program-loyal, convenience-loyal, freebie-loyal, and truly loyal customers.

-Building customer loyalty isn't always easy.
-However, the ROI of all the actions that are carried out with the consumer in mind tend to play in favour of the eCommerce business and gets them benefits in the long run.
+Implementing strategies to build loyalty and increase customer retention isn't always easy.
+However, the ROI of all actions carried out with the consumer in mind tends to play in favour of the eCommerce business, benefiting them in the long run.

 After discovering the difference between customer loyalty and retention, the value it can bring to businesses, how you can increaseit, and KPIs to track, choosing the best software system to improve customer service is the next logical step if you want your profits to grow exponentially.